matias-ceau/scripts/docs/scripts/sandisk_music_transfert.py.md

 #### Overview

-The Sandisk Music Transfer script is designed to help users manage their music collection efficiently on a Sandisk media player.
-It utilizes music libraries managed by Beet to transfer only the albums that haven't been listened to yet and fits within the designated storage limits of the media player.

-The script begins by defining a maximum space of 30MB for the music transfer.
-It queries the Beet library for albums marked as not listened to, computes their sizes, and forms a DataFrame using `pandas`.
-This DataFrame allows various operations such as filtering out unsupported audio formats and ensuring the total size of the selected albums does not exceed the media player’s storage limit.

-If the combined size of the albums exceeds the limit, the script randomly drops an artist’s albums until it fits.
-It further checks which albums are already on the device and removes those that are not in the current selection to manage space efficiently.
+This Python script automates the transfer of music albums to a Sandisk media player, ensuring that only those albums which have not been listened to are included.
+It leverages the Beet music library management system to identify unlistened music albums and checks both album size and supported formats before transferring files.
+The script also handles album removal on the device depending on availability.

+Key functionalities include:
+- Querying not listened to albums using Beet
-Finally, the script creates the necessary folder structure on the Sandisk player and uses `rsync` to transfer the selected albums.
+- Checking available space on the Sandisk player (limited to 30MB)
+- Handling file formats (supports 'aac', 'm4a', 'flac', 'mp3', 'wav', 'wma')
+- Removing albums from the device that are not in the local library
+- Creating required directory structures on the Sandisk player
+- Utilizing `rsync` to copy over the files.

 ---